thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # 6. How to execute the JUnit test?

-With the usage of the [liberty-maven-plugin](https://github.com/OpenLiberty/ci.maven) we can simple start the OpenLiberty server with:
+With the usage of the [liberty-maven-plugin](https://github.com/OpenLiberty/ci.maven) we can simple start the OpenLiberty server in the development mode with:

 ```sh
 $ mvn liberty:dev
 ```

-Then we cab just press return, as we see in the terminal.
+Then we just press return, as it is show in the terminal.

 ```sh
 $ [INFO] Press the Enter key to run tests on demand.